So, you just got a Chromebook and you want to learn how to copy and paste quickly.

 Here’s how you do it:

 Step 1: Select the text you want to copy by pressing and holding your finger down on the touchpad while you swipe your finger across it.
 This will make a selection box appear on the screen and everything you select will be copied.
 The text that will be copied will be highlighted in a different color than the rest of the text.
+This shows exactly what you’re going to duplicate after you hit the command.

 If you’re using a mouse, simply click and hold as well.
 Move the mouse with your finger pressed down as you select the text.